COVID: India faces vaccine shortage amid surge in new cases | DW | 13.04.2021

 "I have faced much criticism, but we remain committed to serving the people," he said.

-India has shipped over 60 million doses to 76 nations, delivered either under the World Health Organization-backed COVAX mechanism or as part of commercial deals.
+India has shipped more than 60 million doses to 76 nations, delivered either under the World Health Organization-backed COVAX mechanism or as part of commercial deals.

-Of the countries that received India-made vaccines, at least 37 received them for free — 17 of which came through COVAX, under the aegis of the Global Alliance for Vaccines and Immunization (GAVI).
+Of the countries that received India-made vaccines, at least 37 got them for free — 17 of them through COVAX, under the aegis of the Global Alliance for Vaccines and Immunization (GAVI).
 Both major vaccine producers in India still have commercial obligations and huge pending orders.

-"The tangible costs of the non-availability of vaccines at home far outweigh the non-tangible benefits of vaccine diplomacy.
-We should have ensured better use domestically," international relations expert Happymon Jacob told DW.
+"The tangible costs of the nonavailability of vaccines at home far outweigh the non-tangible benefits of vaccine diplomacy.
+We should have ensured better use domestically," the international relations expert Happymon Jacob told DW.

 Production capacity has been unable to keep up with the recent spike in demand for the vaccines.